-For anyone travelling or working in this beautiful yet blighted country, Cambodia insurance is a priority.
+For anyone travelling or working in this beautiful country, Cambodia insurance is a priority.
 Landmines, border disputes, limited healthcare and hazardous road, water and air transport are some of the potential problems that face visitors.
 Be aware that standard insurance policies may not provide adequate cover.

 - There is some risk of street crime

 - Parts of Cambodia remain heavily affected by mines

 - International health insurance in Cambodia is strongly advised, along with cover for emergency evacuation

 - Road, rail, air and ferry travel can be hazardous due to poor maintenance and safety standards

 Potential problems in Cambodia what risks might you encounter?

 Cambodia is still emerging from decades of war and the murderous regime of the Khmer Rouge.
 Their legacy is a countryside littered with mines and a people still largely dependent on subsistence farming.
 Yet despite its problems this is a beautiful land of shimmering rice paddies, ancient temples and virgin rain forest.